swonderine/challenge/README.md

 ### Output Images

 The CTR over time is shown in ctr_ts.png.
 The CTR, simple moving averages (MA_12h, MA_24h) over time and according outliers are shown in ctr_ts_ma_outlier.png.
-The outliers are calculated in  for different moving averages (MA_12h, MA_24h) and according standard deviations.
-Additionally, is shown (+).
+The outliers are calculated via different moving averages (MA_12h, MA_24h) and according standard deviations.
+Additionally, detected outliers using the standard deviation of the full series are shown (+,x).